 Day 1 Afternoon

 Stroll back along the river until you get to the Great Market Hall.
 Walk upstairs and you will be presented with an array of cheap, quick dining options.
-I recommend ordering a langos with sour cream and cheese.
+It’s essential to sample some Hungarian food and I recommend ordering a langos with sour cream and cheese.
 You can thank me later.

 You can also pick up some cool gifts while you’re here.
 The downstairs section is filled with local delicacies – just make sure you can fit it in your luggage!